ScaffoldMC/ScaffoldMC/README.md

 ### Scope

-This project is intended to be a server manager for Minecraft Java Servers, Minecraft Bedrock Servers, and Minecraft Proxies.
+This project is intended to be a server manager for Minecraft Java Servers and Proxies.
 No other services are intended to be supported.

 ## Building